 On behalf of the Federal Government of Somalia had joined other IGAD Member States to request the AfDB to fund the next phase of DRSLP project; and is grateful for all the past, on-going and planned support that the Bank has committed to the development of our region, including Short Term Regional Emergency Responses Project (STRERP).
-FGS further succeeded working with IGAD Secretariat for new implementation arrangement and quickly established a Technical Proposals Evaluation Committee, comprising representatives from Federal Government of Somalia and IGAD Secretariat on 14-16th April 2019 in Djibouti has been evaluated Technical Proposals submitted by consulting firms applying to serve as the Implementing Agency for the Drought Resilience and Sustainable Livelihoods Program (DRSLP II) Somalia project, and following no objection of the African Development Bank dated 24 April 2019 and completion of combined (Technical-Financial proposal), and has been invited the first high ranking firm, International Organization for Migration (IOM) for contract negotiation meeting which was held in Kenya, Nairobi on 29 May -1st June 2019.
+FGS further succeeded working with IGAD Secretariat for new implementation arrangement and quickly established a Technical Proposals Evaluation Committee, comprising representatives from Federal Government of Somalia and IGAD Secretariat on 14- 16th April 2019 in Djibouti has been evaluated Technical Proposals submitted by consulting firms applying to serve as the Implementing Agency for the Drought Resilience and Sustainable Livelihoods Program (DRSLP II) Somalia project, and following no objection of the African Development Bank dated 24 April 2019 and completion of combined (Technical-Financial proposal), and has been invited the first high ranking firm, International Organization for Migration (IOM) for contract negotiation meeting which was held in Kenya, Nairobi on 29 May -1st June 2019.
 Later, IGAD finally terminated contract negotiation process with IOM on 16 December 2019, due to non-compliance of IOM with the requirement of selection process, procedures and rules of AfDB.

 The process of implementing DRSPL project is delayed, which further causes a time and monetary cost, and certainly, the Ministry of Livestock, Forestry and Range on behalf of the Federal Government of Somalia has the oversight responsibility of the project.
 The Hon.
 Minister Hussein Mohamud Sh.
 Hussein (MP) had an opportunity to discuss the nature of the DRSLP project with Mr. Mohamed Moussa Director, Agriculture & Environment Division (AED) during the Ministerial and Technical Meeting on IGAD Regional Forestry and Strategy held in Djibouti on 9th March 2020.
 In this regard, the Hon.
-Minister explained how the implementation of current DRSLP project is delayed, how this noble project is vital to the country's progress, and FGS puts all its efforts as already succeeded in the participation of the process.
+Minister explained how the implementation of current DRSLP project is vital to he country's progress, and FGS puts all its efforts as already succeeded in the participation of the process.
 On behalf of the Federal Government of Somalia, the Hon.
 Minister Hussein Mohamud Sh.
-Hussein (MP)

-further pledged his commitment to do everything possible to contribute to the objectives of building resilience for the Somali communities.
+Hussein (MP) further pledged his commitment to do everything possible to contribute to the objectives of building resilience for the Somali communities, and ready, and committed to participate in contract negotiation process with Save the Children.

-It is a fact that the focal ministry has concerns about weak communication with IGAD Fund Management Unit (FMU)., lack of reporting and updates are key remaining challenges facing the implementation of the project.
+It is a fact that the focal ministry has concerns about lack of communication and coordination of reporting and updates with IGAD Fund Management Unit (FMU).
 The focal Ministry of the Federal Government of Somalia is requiring an improved effective coordination and cooperation with IGAD Fund Management Unit (FMU) who coordinates this project, with the purpose of moving forward this noble project that will propel Somali Government's set up goals of building drought resilience communities are translated into action and sustainable achievement.